REF-VLM: Triplet-Based Referring Paradigm for Unified Visual Decoding: Unified Instruction Pipeline

 We propose the \textbf{Triplet-Based Referring Paradigm (TRP)}, a mechanism for multi-granularity visual concept decoding.
 As shown in \Cref{fig:compare-ref}(c), TRP resolves semantic ambiguity and supports multi-granularity referencing in visual tasks.
 TRP comprises three components: \textit{(i) Visual Concepts}, encapsulated in \texttt{<Phrase>} tags (e.g., \texttt{<Phrase>dogs</Phrase>}); \textit{(ii) Decoding Types}, specified in \texttt{<Unit>} tags (e.g., \texttt{<Unit>box</Unit>}); and \textit{(iii) References}, denoted by \texttt{<REF>} to link concepts to instances (e.g., \texttt{[0]<REF>} for the first detected dog).
-Consequently, the example in \Cref{fig:compare-ref}(c) corresponds to the full representation: \texttt{<Phrase>capybaras</Phrase>((<Unit> box</Unit>[0]<REF>[1]<REF>), <Unit>box </Unit>[1]<REF>)}.
+Consequently, the example in \Cref{fig:compare-ref}(c) corresponds to the full representation: \texttt{<Phrase>capybaras</Phrase> ((<Unit>box</Unit>[0]<REF>[1]<REF>),<Unit> box</Unit>[0]<REF>)}.

-The TRP framework demonstrates a ``one-fits-all" advantage across diverse visual tasks.
+The proposed TRP demonstrates a ``one-fits-all" advantage across diverse visual tasks.
 This is achieved through two key design strengths: (1) Syntactic Scalability: The triplet-based structure inherently supports compositional expansion.
 TRP can represent complex scene descriptions through hierarchical nesting, such as ``\texttt{<Phrase><Phrase>dog</Phrase> in <Phrase>park</Phrase></Phrase>}".
-Additionally, TRP can specify composite tasks by combining multiple ``\texttt{<Unit>}" tags (e.g., ``\texttt{<Unit>box, keypoint</Unit>}").
-(2) Task Extensibility: By predefining the semantic space of ``\texttt{<Unit>}" tags (e.g., introducing ``\texttt{<Unit>depth</Unit>}"), TRP enables zero-shot task extension, allowing seamless adaptation to new visual tasks without additional training \citep{lcl}.
+Moreover, TRP can specify composite tasks by combining multiple ``\texttt{<Unit>}" tags (e.g., ``\texttt{<Unit>box, keypoint</Unit>}").
+(2) Task Extensibility: By predefining the semantic space of ``\texttt{<Unit>}" tags (e.g., introducing ``\texttt{<Unit>depth</Unit>}"), TRP enables zero-shot task extension, allowing seamless adaptation to new visual tasks without additional training \cite{lcl}.
 These design strengths ensure that TRP is not only versatile but also future-proof, making it a robust solution for multi-granularity visual concept decoding.
+Unlike VisionLLM v2 \cite{visionllmv2}, which uses special tokens as routing embeddings and introduces predefined tokens like ``\texttt{[DET]}" and ``\texttt{[SEG]}" as routing tokens, TRP adopts a more flexible multi-task instruction tuning approach.
+In this scheme, the MLLM itself serves as the router, deciding the decoding type and representing it in text (denoted as \texttt{Unit}).
+When the model faces incremental task requirements, the routing token approach necessitates an expansion of the MLLM's vocabulary.
+In contrast, TRP can leverage the generative capabilities of large models, allowing for low-cost adaptation.